A Slow Website Loading Is Bad For Your Business – Here’s why WordPress should be loading fast.

 - Increased chances of website crash or Google blacklisting

 In the following sections, we shall see each of these points in more detail.

 Be it for desktop or smartphone users, a slow website can frustrate anyone.
-This probably explains why around 80% of users who have experienced a slow-performing website never return to the same site again.
+This probably explains why around 80% of users who have experienced a slow-performing website never return to the same site again and are less likely to browse through other pages in the same site.
 This, in turn, means loss of incoming traffic that can further lead to lower user engagement and conversions.
 These factors can ultimately result in lower sales, poor brand reputation, and loss of revenues for the business.

 2 Drop in Search Engine Ranking